HyperTag/documentation/src/content/cloud-destinations/hubspot.md

 Create a HubSpot account via their [website](http://www.hubspot.com).

 After you go through the initial onboarding, click on your account tab on the top right of the window.
-Note that you might notice something called a `Hub ID` next to the account tab.
+Note that you might notice something called a **Hub ID** next to the account tab.
 That's the ID you'll need for the MetaRouter integration.

-Now, go to `Settings` -> `Configuration`.

-Select the `Integrations` option and you'll be brought to a screen that looks like the one below.
-Next, click the option on the left hand menu labeled `Get your HubSpot API Key`.
+Next, navigate to **Settings -> Configuration**.
+Select the **Integrations** option and you'll be brought to a screen that looks like the one below.
+Next, click the option on the left hand menu labeled **Get your HubSpot API Key**.

 ![hubspot1](/images/hubspot1.png)

-On this page you'll see a large blue button appropriately labeled `Generate New Key`.
+On this page you'll see a large blue button appropriately labeled **Generate New Key**.

 ![hubspot2](/images/hubspot2.png)